dmaduabum/dmaduabum/readme.md

   <img src="https://profile-counter.glitch.me/Datadili/count.svg" />
 </p>

-### Hi 👋, I am [Do Hai Son](https://dohaison.github.io/) from VietNam.
+### Hi 👋, I am [Dili Maduabum](https://Datadili.github.io/) from Nigeria.

-- 🔭 I’m currently working on Cyber Security & Wireless Communication areas
-- 🌱 I’m currently learning Federated Learning & Front-end (Reactjs)
+- 🎓 I’m currently an Economics PhD Student at the University of Michigan
+- 🔍 I’m on the hunt for ML/Data Science/Econometrics Internships for Summer 2025
-- 👯 I’m looking to collaborate on Education & Research partners
+- 👯 I’m open to research collaborations
-- 🤔 I’m looking for help with Mathematics (Optimization & Deep-Learning)
-- 💬 Ask me about any questions related to GNU Radio, and Python
+- 💬 Ask me about any questions related to ML x Econ resources
-- 📫 How to reach me: [dohaison1998@gmail.com](mailto:dohaison1998@gmail.com)
+- 📫 How to reach me: [maduabum@umich.edu](mailto:maduabum@umich.edu)
-- 😄 Pronouns: He/His
+- 😄 Pronouns: She/Her
-- ⚡ Fun fact: Luck is a possibility